Overall Score 7.0 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

 JBL Wave Buds have a weight of 9g .
-We take in account a lower weight best because lighter devices are easier to carry.
+We consider a lower weight better for the reason that lighter devices are easier to transport.

 The Sony WF C500, at 10.8g